Ready for an adventure?

 West Vancouver School’s unique single track Late French Immersion program at École Pauline Johnson offers students entering Grade 6 an enhanced learning opportunity.

-- No previous experience of French language is necessary.
+- No previous experience of the French language is necessary.

 - Upon completion of Grade 7, Late Immersion students are guaranteed placement in the Secondary French Immersion program at Sentinel Secondary School.